patc4/warframe-things/README.md

 to build a file, open the folder and run `electron-packager <sourcedir> <appname>`

-for example, in cetus time.  running `electron-packager . out` will build the files to a folder called "out"
+for example, in cetus time.  running `electron-packager . abc` will build the files to a folder called "abc-(os type here)-(os arch here)"